StudioEtrange/docker-tautulli/README.md

 * Use supervisor to manage tautulli process
 * Can choose a specific unix user to run tautulli inside docker
 * By default tautulli configuration files will be in a folder named 'tautulli' which will be contained in a docker volume /data
+* Optional volume 'plexlogs' used to connect plex logs

 ## Quick Usage